-We've rounded up some of the best new films coming out in 2017 with their trailers and release dates, including Black Panther, Deadpool 2, and more.
-And if you want to grab tickets for any of the films, check out our guide to buying cheap cinema tickets in the UK.
+We've rounded up some of the best new films coming out in 2018 with their trailers and release dates, including Black Panther, Deadpool 2, and more.
+And if you want to grab tickets for any of the movies, check out our guide to buying cheap cinema tickets in the UK.

 Red Sparrow UK release date: 2 March 2018